Derivatives: Navigate Complex Financial Instruments with Confidence and Precision

 Managing Risk with Derivatives

 One of the primary reasons why individuals and businesses use derivatives is to manage risk.
 Let's go back to our farmer example.
 By using a futures contract, the farmer can lock in a price for his wheat harvest months in advance.
-This protects him from potential price in the future.
+This protects him from potential price fluctuations in the future.

 • Futures: A futures contract is an agreement to buy or sell an asset at a specified price on a future date.
 It allows parties to hedge against price movements and reduce uncertainty.